JuliaImGui/SimpleIMGUI.jl/examples/README.md

 julia --project=. -e 'import Pkg; Pkg.develop(path="../../SimpleWidgets.jl"); Pkg.instantiate(); include("example.jl")'
 ```

 This will open a window and you can interact with the widgets present in it.
+Here is an example (note that the screenshot might not be up to date with `example.jl`):

 <img src="https://user-images.githubusercontent.com/32610387/165582174-fd98dd3a-d36c-4418-a673-719090b0cd54.png">